mikeraab/docker001/Participant-Guide.md

 ## Install Docker Compose

-> *Note - if the Docker Engine setup you used was Docker for Windows or Docker for Mac, most likely, Docker Compose is installed.
+> *Note - if the Docker Engine setup you used was Docker for Windows or Docker for Mac, most likely Docker Compose is already installed.
 To check if it is installed:*

 ```
 $ docker-compose --version